 Businesses are realizing that the right placement of people and processes is a strategic differentiator.
 Applying a balanced mix of outsourced, offshored, and nearshored business functions can yield significant advantages to a company, both in terms of quality and cost.
 Indeed, Knowit is currently supporting a large Norwegian enterprise in their location- and shoring decision with focus on achieving a much more vigorous operating model while at the same time realizing significant cost-out effects.

-The right placement of people and processes has become a strategic differentiator.
-Applying a balanced mix of outsourced, offshored, and nearshored business functions can yield significant advantages to a company.
-In this article we set the fundamentals and present a tool that can be used for identifying the right location mix for your business functions.
+In this article we guide you through the fundamentals of rightshoring and present a helpful tool that can be used for identifying the right location mix for your business functions.

 We start by defining the terms associated with the rightshoring alternatives at hand.

 Locating a business function in close geographical and cultural proximity to HQ

 Relocating a business function to a distant location: another region or continent

 Trusting a business function or a given task to a third-party unit, independent of location

 Re-evaluating a shoring decision and moving one or more business functions

 Traditionally, organizations have cut cost by offshoring certain tasks and processes to countries characterized by less stringent regulations and low wages.
 However, changing market dynamics has led several organizations down an alternative path.
 Increasing wages in developing countries, unexpected risks and unsuccessful shoring outcomes have driven global organizations to re- or nearshore business functions.

 Simultaneously, digital technologies are generating new conditions and opportunities.
 Information technologies are creating new communication processes, RPA can handle large amounts of repetitive tasks and 3D printers are reshaping the manufacturing landscape.